melange-re/melange-re.github.io/docs/roadmap.md

 This page provides an overview of our development goals and tasks for each quarter.
 Our roadmap is designed to give you a clear understanding of what's coming next and the features and improvements we're working on.

 Please note that the roadmap is a rough outline and is subject to change.
-We encourage you to provide feedback, suggestions, and feature requests through our communication channels.
+We encourage you to provide feedback, suggestions, and feature requests through any of the [available communication channels](community.md).

 ## Q2 2023